Chambourg-sur-Indre: Waterways

 The Indre at Chambourg-sur-Indre.

 The municipality of Chambourg-sur-Indre is crossed from south-southeast to north-north-east by the Indre river which cut into the plateau a broad valley about 500 m wide.
 At the bottom of this valley, and due to its shallow slope, the Indre navigates many bends and oxbow lakes, even forming downstream of the urban core Chambourg-sur-Indre, two separate lakes enclosing an island.
 Indre is fed with a half-dozen streams originating on the plateau to the left side or in the forest of Loches for the right bank.
 Their courses are usually perpendicular to that of the Indre, including at their confluence.
 Floods of the Indre are of the flood plain type, threatening areas of the town built closer to the river.

 The Indre is mentioned for the first time by Gregory of Tours in the 6th century under the name fluvium Angerem".
 This name is often attributed to a change in the Frankish language anger (prairie grass) from the root ang- or 'angr-.

 Climate

 The geographical location of Chambourg-sur-Indre gives it a temperate ocean climate; The coast at Rochelle is 200 km away "as the crow flies".
 This type of climate, subject to prevailing westerly flow over the year is characterized by mild temperatures, the average monthly minimum is never below freezing, even in winter, while in summer it is common to have a heatwave for a few days.
 No month is truly dry, average monthly rainfall is always greater than 40 mm.

 Communication and transport

 Automatic train X73578 ensuring TER link from Loches to Tours.

 Air travel

-A 53 minutes road trip from Chambourg, the Tours Val de Loire Airport in 2014 offered regular services to Ajaccio, Figari, Toulouse, Dublin, London, Marrakech and Porto; other destinations, seasonal or charter, are available.
+A 53 minutes road trip from Chambourg, the Tours Val de Loire Airport in 2014 offered regular services to Ajaccio, Figari, Toulouse, Dublin, London, Marrakesh and Porto; other destinations, seasonal or charter, are available.